 If you would like to pursue your involvement with this graduate program further, we would like to talk with you about the program in general and your specific interest(s) in this doctoral degree.
 Thus, I encourage you to call and make an appointment with our program coordinator at your earliest convenience.

-Lisa M. Gloss Dean, Graduate School Chair, Individual Interdisciplinary Doctoral Program
+Tammy Barry Vice Provost, Graduate and Professional Education Chair, Individual Interdisciplinary Doctoral Program or

+Alec Brown

-Kelly Hewitt Academic Coordinator, Individual Interdisciplinary Doctoral Program kelly.hewitt@wsu.edu
+Academic Coordinator, Individual Interdisciplinary Doctoral Program

+alec.brown@wsu.edu